Home » Recipes » Savory » Baked Veggie Nuggets Recipe

 *Do NOT skip the freezing step!
 If you try to cut your nuggets immediately, or before they’re fully frozen, you will end up with a mushy mess.
 Freeze for a minimum of one hour before attempting to cut your nuggets.

-Serve veggie nuggets with any of your favorite dipping sauces, such as ketchup, sriracha, ranch dressing, bleu cheese dressing, hummus, or Greek yogurt with a bit of lemon and dill.
+Serve veggie nuggets with any of your favorite dipping sauces, such as ketchup, sriracha, buttermilk ranch dressing, blue cheese dip, hummus, or Greek yogurt with a bit of lemon and dill.

 Leave a Reply